project-illium/illium-documentation/docs/developers/scripts.md

 ```

 The `params` that are committed to will ultimately get passed in to the unlocking function when the utxo is being
-spent and the script will have an opportunity to evaluate the paramters.
+spent and the script will have an opportunity to evaluate the arguments.

 Consider the following script: